-Whether you’ve opted for a toddler or larger bed, the bedding set you’ve purchased comes with a pillowcase, which would indicate that your baby (even though they’re technically a preschooler!) is ready for a pillow, right?
+Whether you’ve opted for a toddler or larger bed, the bedding set you’ve purchased comes with a pillowcase, which would indicate that your baby—even though they’re technically a preschooler—is ready for a pillow, right?

-How is a pillow different than a lovey?
+How is a Pillow Different Than a Lovey?

 Likely, your child has become attached to a small blanket or toy by the time that you are ready to transition her to a larger bed.
 A lovey is a small security object that is relatively safe, which means that there aren’t parts or pieces that could easily be pulled, chewed, or removed.
 A pillow is a much larger object that will have a permanent place in your child’s bed at some point.
 You may be surprised that your toddler does not necessarily need a pillow just because every bedding set for children over a year old includes one.

-What is a pillow for?
+What is a Toddler Pillow For?

 Just because the set includes a pillowcase, does not mean you have to use it.
-What is the purpose of a pillow, after all?
+What is the purpose of a toddler pillow, after all?
 To add to your child’s decor?
 Or provide comfort?
 Hopefully, your child has been sleeping without a pillow up to this point.

 Obviously, you remember the removal of padded crib bumpers, blankets, and stuffed animals when your child was a baby.
 But what about now?
 Pillow use has been associated with suffocation if your child is too young and unable to move well independently.
 For this reason, it may be in your child’s best interest to wait as long as possible to introduce a pillow.

-When to introduce a pillow
+When to Introduce a Toddler Pillow

 If the purpose of a pillow is to make sleep more comfortable, then shouldn’t we wait until our child needs it?
 After all, she’s been sleeping this long without it.
 If the lack of a pillow isn’t affecting your child’s sleep, there’s no harm in waiting to introduce one until your child is older.
 Depending upon where you look, this could mean anywhere from 18 months to 8 years.
 That’s a big gap!